NhyiraAmofaSekyi/go-reverse-proxy/blog.md

 	}
 }
 ```
-this is done so this handler can be  registered on the http request multiplexer
+this is done so this handler can can measure the time taken to route the request before the handler is registered on the http request multiplexer

-in ther server.go
+in ther server.go file
 ```go
 mux := http.NewServeMux()